ArchitGajjar/BinarySearchRightEye/README.md

 # BinarySearchRightEye
-This is Binary search right eye level problem.
+This is Binary search level from right side.